Everyday Kindness

 Playing vets

 Our younger daughter loves using her toys to play vets.
 We create scenarios where the animals get injured and use boxes as an X-ray machine.
-My sister is also a veterinary nurse, which is helpful, as she’s even taught our older daughter how to do basic health checks on dogs.

 Our local pond has some young ducklings.
 Our daughter was desperate to handle them, but we took the time to explain how feeding them (and their mum) is better for everyone.